 Visual Children’s Story Resources

-When teaching English online, YouTube can be another excellent resource for stories.
+When teaching English online for PalFish, YouTube can be another excellent resource for stories.
 There are several fantastic YouTube channels out there dedicated specifically to stories and nursery rhymes for children of all ages.

 The video format can sometimes be a more effective way of teaching English through stories.
-The visual format can assist children and adults when it comes to making word connections.
+The visual format can assist children (on platforms like Allschool) and adults (on platforms like Preply or Cambly) when it comes to making word connections.
 It’s much easier to understand what a word or sentence means when there’s imagery on-screen that compliments it.

 Just like our recommended website resources, these YouTube channels host a range of different stories.
 From all-too-iconic fairy tales to catchy songs that are fun to sing along to.
 Everyone is familiar with Baby Shark, but there’s a whole sea of educational story songs out there.
 Here are some of our top channel recommendations: